jaderigby/segments/README.md

 This is the first element.
 It contains the "segment" class to get us started.
 Then, "thirds" to declare which of the four segment flavors we are going to use.
 Easy peazy!

-Then from there, we simply declare the two children classes:
+From there, we simply declare the two children classes:

 ```
 <div class="segment thirds">